 On the campus of Saint Louis University sits the Historic Samuel Cupples House, a Romanesque Revival mansion with 42 gorgeous rooms.
 It is home to the Eleanor Turshin Glass Collection, one of the largest collections of its kind in the nation.
 Fine art and original furnishings lend additional grandeur to this extraordinary house.

 History comes to life in Fulton, at the National Churchill Museum, paying homage to the great statesman, Sir Winston Churchill.
 Visit this museum to learn more about Churchill's critical role in World War I and World War II.
 Watch Churchill's Finest Hour, to see how Great Britain and its allies prevailed in World War II; experience the sights and sounds of a London air raid; view many of Churchill's personal correspondences and personal artifacts; and try your hand at cracking secret codes used during wartime.
-On the grounds, visit a sculpture made from three sections of the Berlin Wall.
+On the grounds, visit a sculpture made from three sections of the actual Berlin Wall.

 For a dose of fascinating local history, head to Ozark County Historium, in Gainesville.
 See arts and crafts created in this region; learn about the lives of previous generations of Ozark County residents; watch craftsmen transform split oak strips into beautiful baskets; enjoy the music of an award-winning fiddler; explore the large genealogy library; and find other fascinating diversions.
 Even the museum building itself is a piece of history: in a former life, it was the General Grocery.